System Requirements

 Secure Remote Access - If you want to configure your system to give secure access to remote users from outside your local area network, this can be done in two different ways.
 The first way is to acquire and install a site certificate from Verisign or other provider of site certificates, and set up IIS to host remote Captools/net access using the secure HTTPS protocol.
 A second way to provide secure access is through use of a virtual private network (VPN), however this may require additional hardware or software for remote users.
 We recommend Captools/net licensees consult qualified security technologists before opening their system to remote access.

 Display Resolution - Captools/net has been designed to take advantage of the higher resolution screens available for newer computers.
-We therefore strongly recommend that users have at least 1280 x 1024 screen display resolution on their systems while running Captools/net, and advise that any new monitor purchased for Captools/net use be of the "wide screen" variety (1680 x 1050 resolution or better).
+We therefore strongly recommend that users have at least 1280 x 1024 screen display resolution on their systems while running Captools/net, and advise that any new monitor or laptop device purchased for Captools/net use be of the "wide screen" variety (1680 x 1050 resolution or better).

-Hard Drive Space - Hard disk space requirements depend upon the amount of data, however we recommend allowing at least 5GB of free space on the intended installation drive plus 5GB of free space on the C drive even if it is not the intended installation drive (we have seen user's computer performance compromised by insufficient space on the drive containing the operating system which eventually gets consumed by Windows updates and temp files, resulting in hard drive read/write churning).
-If the C drive is also the intended installation drive, a minimum of 10GB free space is recommended.
+Hard Drive Space - Hard disk space requirements depend upon the amount of data, however we recommend allowing at least 15GB of free space on the intended installation drive plus 5GB of free space on the C drive even if it is not the intended installation drive (we have seen user's computer performance compromised by insufficient space on the drive containing the operating system which eventually gets consumed by Windows updates and temp files, resulting in hard drive read/write churning).
+If the C drive is also the intended installation drive, a minimum of 20GB free space is recommended.

 Windows File Compression - Do NOT allow MS-Windows to compress the Captools/net SQL database files as this will prevent connection to the database.
 If your hard drive is running out of space, Windows will prompt you whether to compress "seldom used files".
 This might cause the database files to be compressed.
 Windows file compression of other collateral Captools/net files such as import scripts, etc. may also disrupt Captools/net operation.
 See the troubleshooting topic CaptoolsDB Database Connection Error on how to fix this if you inadvertently allowed this to occur.
 If you are running low on hard disk space, a better alternative to Windows file compression is to move backup files off your Captools/net installation drive to external drives, delete unused non-Captools files, empty your recycle folder, or best of all, get an additional hard drive where you can move large files.